stephen-carter-at-sf/run-code-analyzer/README.md

 # install-salesforce-cli

-Unofficial github action to run the salesforce code analyzer
+Unofficial GitHub action to run the salesforce code analyzer.

-This is a temporary repo.
+This is a temporary repository.
 Although public - please do not use.